GLOBAL MARKETS-World stocks stuck near two-year low before U.S. CPI data

 U.S. inflation interactivehttps://tmsnrt.rs/2Rt5vGU

-(Additional reporting by Kevin Buckland in Tokyo, Editing by William Maclean and Alexander Smith)
+(Additional reporting by Kevin Buckland in Tokyo, Editing by Alexander Smith, Kirsten Donovan)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))